 School in Shanghai

 A number of schools we spoke to have confirmed that they will run teacher training / orientation sessions while the teacher is in quarantine.
 That way, the teacher’s salary will be paid starting from the training in quarantine.
 Some will also have teachers begin teaching online during the quarantine.
 This may not be the case with all schools, so please confirm directly with your school.

 Treatment & vaccines

 There are currently more than 165 vaccine candidates being tracked by the World Health Organisation.
-12 vaccines are in phase 2 trials and 6 vaccines are in phase 3 trials, which involves giving the vaccine to thousands of people for testing.
+15 vaccines are in phase 2 trials and 11 vaccines are in phase 3 trials, which involves giving the vaccine to thousands of people for testing.
 After phase 3 the next step is approval.
-There is 1 vaccine that has already been approved for limited use.
+There are 6 vaccines that have already been approved for limited use.
 Here are some articles that go into more detail:

 Coronavirus vaccine tracker: How close are we to a vaccine? – The Guardian